Best rates guaranteed

 • Course des Crêtes: 20 or 25 kilometers in the mountains, the first Saturday in July

-• Gayargi Festival “Children and Dances of the World”: mid-July
+• Gauargi Festival “Children and dances of the world”: mid-July

-• Chilli Festival: last Sunday in October
+• Pepper Festival: last Sunday in October

 Tourist advice